 Precautions for the flu have not changed, and the best ways to protect yourself from infection are the same as they’ve been in prior years.
 Beuthin recommended a few necessary steps to lower your risk:

 - Get vaccinated by the end of October, at the latest

 - Maintain social distancing guidelines

 - Get proper sleep, diet and exercise

-The medical community continues to diligently push toward a vaccine for COVID-19.
-These vaccines take time to safely develop.
 The influenza vaccine is a proven and necessary asset.
 It is among our strongest tools in our annual fight against the flu.
 The Centers for Disease Control and Prevention (CDC) recommend an influenza vaccination annually for every individual 6 months and older.